 There are also lots of sections of white cliffs here from recent rockfalls.
 As you can see from our blogs on previous trips, the walls of the gorge used to be a darker gray color.

-Parts of the road are dirt and only one lane of traffic can pass at a time.
+In 2024, parts of the road were dirt, and only one lane of traffic could pass at a time.
+However, since 2026, the main road has been repaved.

 Buluowan Recreation Area 布洛灣遊悠區